Skip to content

 print(response["choices"][0]["message"]["content"])

-2. Tool integration: Use LoRAX with any framework that supports OpenAI's API without custom adapters
+2. Tool integration.
+Use LoRAX with any framework that already supports OpenAI's API, with no custom adapter code.

-Note that the first request to a new adapter may have higher latency while LoRAX downloads and loads it.
-Plan for this in user-facing applications by preloading popular adapters or showing loading states.
+The first request to a new adapter has higher latency while LoRAX downloads and loads it.
+Plan for that in user-facing applications by preloading popular adapters or showing a loading state.

 What LoRAX does well